ocaml/ocaml.org/data/tutorials/language/0it_05_labels.md

 - : string = "abc"
 ```

+The only difference between the two versions is the order in which the parameters are declared.
 Both functions behave the same, except when only applied to the argument `["a"; "b"; "c"]`.
 In that case:
 - `concat` returns `"abc"`, the default value `""` of `~sep` is passed.
 - `concat_warn` returns a partially applied function of type `?sep:string -> string`, the default value is not passed.

-Most often, what is needed is the second version.
+Most often, what is needed is `concat`.
 Therefore a function's last declared parameter shouldn't be optional.
 The warning suggests turning `concat_warn` into `concat`.
 Disregarding it exposes a function with an optional parameter that must be provided, which is contradictory.

 **Note**: Optional parameters make it difficult for the compiler to know if a function is partially applied or not.
 This is why at least one positional parameter is required after the optional ones.
 If present at application, it means the function is fully applied, if missing, it means the function is partially applied.